jenzh/docker-phalcon/README.md

 # docker-phalcon
-nginx,mysql,php-fpm with phalcon and yaconf for developing
+nginx,mysql,php-fpm with phalcon and yaconf for development